Covering Complete Geometric Graphs by Monotone Paths: Introduction

-The edge set of $K_n[A]$ can be covered by $O(n^{3/2})$ {monotone} paths, and such a covering can be computed in $O(n^2)$ time.
+\begin{theorem} Let $A$ be an $\alpha$-dense point set in general position in the plane.
+Then the edge set of $K_n[A]$ can be covered by $O(n^{3/2})$ {monotone} paths, and such a covering can be computed in $O(n^2)$ time.
 Consequently, the edge set of $K_n[A]$ can be decomposed into $O(n^{3/2})$ \emph{monotone} matchings. \end{theorem}

-From the opposite direction, we suspect that covering the edge set of the complete geometric graph of any dense point set requires a superlinear number of monotone paths.
+From the opposite direction, we suspect that covering the edge set of the complete geometric graph of every dense point set requires a superlinear number of monotone paths.

-\begin{conjecture} For some (possibly, for any) dense $n$-element point set $A$ in general position in the plane, covering the edge set of $K_n[A]$ requires a superlinear number of monotone paths. \end{conjecture}
+\begin{conjecture} For some (possibly, for every) dense $n$-element point set $A$ in general position in the plane, covering the edge set of $K_n[A]$ requires a superlinear number of monotone paths. \end{conjecture}

 In contrast to random or dense point sets, arbitrary point sets require a quadratic number of monotone paths in the worst-case.